 Governor Ralph Northam quickly scheduled special elections to fill the two seats before the 2021 General Assembly met.
 Both members who resigned were Democrats, as was the governor.
 Had the seats stayed empty, the Democratic majority in the House of Delegates would have been narrowed to 53-45.
 As expected, two new Democrats won the special elections.

 The significance of the empty seat was demonstrated just days after the judge's ruling.
 There was a tie vote, 19-19, on a bill to move all municipal elections to November.
 Of the 21 Democrats, 18 supported it, two opposed it, and one did not vote.
 Of the 18 Republicans, one supported the bill and 17 opposed it.
-That created a 19-19 tie, broken when the Lieutenant Governor voted in favor of the bill.5
+That created a 19-19 tie, broken when the Lieutenant Governor voted in favor of the bill.
+Had the governor facilitated a quick election in the 38th Senatorial District, the initial vote could have been 19-20 and the bill would have failed.5